dtran44/Professional-Portfolio/README.md

 2. Presentation of my works
 3. My Contact details

 I learnt how to build a webpage from scratch using HTML and CSS.
-Specifically, I created the following:
+Specifically, I used the following:
 - Flex box functionality in CSS to create a responsive webpage for various screens and devices
 - CSS to style the webpage such as setting fonts, colors, background colors, padding, margins, height, text-aligns, etc.
 - Accessible HTML code